smarthi/NMT-Sagemaker-Inference/README.md

 Sagemaker only for model inference.
 For streaming model training - consider using Oryx2, PredictionIO or Flink's Queryable State.

-Better options for Streaming Model Training would be to leverage Pravega (http://pravega.io) for realtime model updates or Flink's Stateful stream processing.
+Better options for Streaming Model Training would be to leverage Pravega (http://pravega.io) or Flink's Stateful stream processing for realtime model updates.

 ## Building the Project